 - Special Events

 - Project or interactive activity

 - Performance or art installations

 - Civic dialogues

 Common Ground Grant proposals must be awarded in advance of activities or projects being implemented.
 Grants are dispersed by the Gephardt Institute through the Civic Engagement Fund, which reimburses grantees for expenses.
 Grant recipients must document all purchases and expenses with itemized receipts to submit for reimbursement after completion of the proposed activity.
-All grantees are expected to document the outcome of the grant award through submission of a grant report form.
+All grantees are expected to document the outcome of the grant award through submission of a grant report form, to be submitted no more than one year from the date of the award letter.
 Grantees may be requested to make presentations or offer materials/testimonial to be included in electronic and print communications.

 - Complete an online Letter of Intent form.

-- Schedule a proposal meeting through our Civic Engagement Fund Coordinator: firstname.lastname@example.org
+- Schedule a proposal meeting through our Engage Democracy Coordinator: firstname.lastname@example.org

 - A PDF of the budget document using the Budget Template

 - Letters of support from community partners, if applicable